 Andfjord Salmon's greatest advantage is an infinite supply of nutritious and oxygen-rich seawater, with optimal and stable temperatures in the Arctic.
 Seawater is pumped from 160 and 30 meters respectively in the winter and summer.

-The design alleviates problems associated with salmon lice and poisonous algae.
-Lice and algae are typically situated in the seawater column above Andfjord Salmon’s water intakes.
-In addition, the state-of-the-art filtering systems capture and remove unwanted particles and biological substances.
+The design avoids problems associated with salmon lice and poisonous algae.
+Salmon lice and algae normally live at the seawater column above Andfjord Salmon’s water intake.

 Andfjord Salmon™ holds a license for 10,000 tonnes MAB (maximum allowed biomass) for land-based farming of Atlantic salmon and has secured rights to land for a potential expansion of an additional 60,000 tonnes MAB capacity (together with Kvalnes 1 a total of 70,000 tonnes MAB), equivalent to a total production volume capacity of approximately 90,000 tonnes (HOG).